Divine Prosperity: Heresy or What? #4:

 Had that rich man wisely said to himself, “Self, I’ve got plenty, so I will sell this grain overage and give the proceeds to the temple or the poor” -OR- “I will donate my excess to feed the poor,” I’m convinced the story would have had an entirely different ending.
 One of the things I’ve noticed over the years of observing prosperity ministers is that most of them I know and respect are awe-inspiring-generous with their money when it comes to furthering the Gospel or helping the poor.

-I mentioned Kenneth Copeland earlier.
-While I am no apologist for the man, I know for a fact that he gives literally millions of dollars away to further the Gospel of Christ.
+All the critics of the prosperity message love to beat up on Kenneth Copeland.
+While I am no apologist for the man, I know for a certainty that he gives literally millions of dollars away to further the Gospel of Christ.
 I have personal knowledge of a specific ministry educational institution to which he has donated over half a million dollars alone!
-And I have heard him say on multiple occasions that nothing he possessed was tied down, that when God tells him to give something away, he obeys instantly without hesitation.
+And I have heard him say on multiple occasions that nothing he possesses is tied down, that when God tells him to give something away, he obeys instantly without hesitation.

 So it doesn’t sound at ALL like he is worrying about his food or clothing.
 He is rich towards God because he gives and gives and gives and gives and gives and then gives some more.

-August 2021 update: Kenneth Copeland loaned one of his jets and donated $15,000,000 to Glen Beck to help Glen evacuate desperate Americans abandoned in Kabul, Afghanistan by our feckless, incompetent, and useless excuse-for-a-President Biden during the shameful 2021 Fall of Saigon 2.0 debacle he created.
-The anti-prosperity crowd was nowhere to be seen.
+August 2021 update: Kenneth Copeland loaned one of his jets and donated $15,000,000 (yes, that’s $15 million) to Glen Beck to help Glen evacuate desperate Americans abandoned in Kabul, Afghanistan by our feckless and incompetent government during the shameful Fall of Saigon 2.0 debacle.
+None of the anti-prosperity crowd were anywhere to be seen, probably believing the Calvinist nonsense it was God’s sovereign will for those helpless Americans to have been stranded.

 One of the crucial facts about the God we serve is He will not allow any human to exceed Him in anything and thus steal His glory.
 When it comes to giving, no one out-gives God — I dare you to try to prove me wrong!